 This policy reflects the requirements of the Education Act 1996.
-It also based on guidance provided by our local authority.
-Please see Hampshire County Council's Policy: https://documents.hants.gov.uk/education/HCC-Medical-Policy- 2019.pdf
+It also based on guidance provided by the local authority.

 Responsibilities and Arrangement

 At Sparsholt C of E Primary School, we aim to ensure that all children, regardless of circumstance or setting, receive a good education to enable them to shape their own futures.
 Where children are unable to attend school because of their health, the school will follow Department of Education Guidance and work with Hampshire Local Authority who have the responsibility to arrange suitable full-time education (or part-time when appropriate for the child's needs) for children who are unable to attend a mainstream or special school because of their health.